Director of Adult Education/Assistant Director WRCC

 Educational Technology Specialist

 Kathy teaches Computer Literacy for the WRCC Adult CTE program.
 Throughout Kathy’s 20 years in education, (TESOL, Intensive Needs, Special Education, EdTech), Educational Technology has been at the core of her teaching practices.
 In 2005, she received her M. Ed. in Curriculum and Instruction with a focus on Social Justice and Media Literacy.
-Kathy has a Graduate Certificate in Educational Technology from the Marlboro College Graduate School and the receipt of her EdTech Endorsement from the VT AOE.
+Kathy has a Graduate Certificate in Educational Technology from the Marlboro College Graduate School and her EdTech Endorsement from the VT AOE.
 As a high school special educator, she has trained students and staff to be more tech-literate.
 She is a strong advocate of promoting effective and efficient technology processes in the workplace and beyond.
-As an Educational Technology Specialist, she is acutely aware that advancing one’s technology skills fosters their own successes across all environments, personally, academically and professionally.
-Those interested in computer tech skills advancement can contact her for consultative practices via this email: firstname.lastname@example.org
+As an Educational Technology Specialist, she is acutely aware that advancing one’s technology skills fosters successes across all environments – personally, academically and professionally.
+Those interested in computer tech skills advancement can contact her for consultative practices via this email: email@example.com

 Coordinator for Academic Services

 Dr. Leigh Marthe has worked in higher educational and public service settings most of her career.
 She has been at the Community College of Vermont for nearly three years and is delighted to do what she loves in her town of Brattleboro, Vermont.
 Leigh is passionate about education.
 One of her favorite things to say to students at the college and considering college is from her father, Leonard Marthe.
 “Education is the only investment you will make that no one can ever take away from you.
 With each class you take, you improve your life and mind and positively impact all the people you come into contact within your life.
 You can’t help but be changed by educational experiences if your heart and mind are open to learning.”